MattCowgill/readabs/README.md

-We’re pleased to be included in a [list of software](https://github.com/SNStatComp/awesome-official-statistics-software) that can be used in connection to work with official statistics.
+We’re pleased to be included in a [list of software](https://github.com/SNStatComp/awesome-official-statistics-software) that can be used to work with official statistics.

 ## Package history